hivdb/gag-gp41/README.md

 The HIV virus samples from patients were sequenced by using Sanger sequencing method.
-Once the sequencing results were obtained, we used Geneious R11 to align the sequences, apply manual adjustments and output a FASTA file for each gene containing Multiple Sequence Alignment (MSA).
+Once the sequencing results were obtained, we used Geneious R11 to align the sequences, apply manual adjustment and output a FASTA file for each gene containing Multiple Sequence Alignment (MSA).

 The steps we took to align the raw sequences were: